 You can read more about the gou in this Stack Exchange article.

-We already looked at many of these benefits in the Types of Rice Cookers section above, but we'll summarize them again here for you.
+We already looked at many of these benefits in the Types of Rice Cookers section above, but here's a summary:

 - The set-and-forget functionality allows you to start the rice and walk away without having to check on it or worry about it, so you can get the rest of your dinner made while your rice cooks.